-Although further work is required to ensure that the learning from complaints is effectively disseminated, shared, embedded into practice and the impact assessed, to offer the required assurance that improvement has been achieved as a result of complaints, this area falls within the remit of the Best Care Programme, which will provide an excellent driver to move this forwards.
-In the interim, this continues to pose the greatest present challenge to the Trust in terms of complaints management.
+Further work is required to ensure that the learning from complaints is effectively disseminated, shared, embedded into practice and the impact assessed, to offer the required assurance that improvement has been achieved as a result of complaints, supported by projects within the Best Complaints & PALS - Annual Board Report 2019 Complaints & PALS Manager

+Care Programme.
+In the interim, this remains the greatest present challenge to the Trust in terms of complaints management.

-17. Objectives for 2018-19
+16. Objectives for 2019-20

-Objective Timescale & Targets Lead Supported by Monitoring KPI's To improve satisfaction in complaints service to 75% by the end of the year.
-Reported quarterly to PEC.
+Objective Timescale & Targets Lead Supported by Monitoring KPI's To implement a new satisfaction survey for all formal complainants To achieve 75% score of 3 or above in overall satisfaction.
+Monitored and reported monthly.
 Complaints & PALS Manager Associate Director for Quality Governance Progress will be monitored by lead and reported to the Patient Experience Committee.
 Reported six- monthly to governance team leaders meeting.
-Achieve 75% compliance with meeting response times Trustwide Performance reported monthly.
-Complaints & PALS Manager Associate Director for Quality Governance; Directorate Leads Progress will be monitored monthly as part of the Trust's Quality and Governance Dashboard Trust target is to respond to 75% of all complaints within identified timeframe.
-To achieve 50% satisfaction rate in the PALS service by the end of the year.
-Reported to PEC Complaints & PALS Manager Associate Director for Quality Governance Progress will be monitored by lead and reported to the Patient Experience Committee.
+To deliver sustained improvement on complaint response times Achieve 75% compliance with meeting response times Trustwide.
+Performance monitored and reported monthly.
+Complaints & PALS Manager Associate Director for Quality Governance; Divisional Directors of Nursing and Quality Progress will be monitored by the Trust Board monthly as part of the Trust's Quality and Governance Dashboard Trust target is to respond to 75% of all complaints within identified timeframe.
+To implement a new satisfaction survey within PALS To achieve 75% score of 3 or above in overall satisfaction.
+Monitored and reported monthly.
+PALS Team Leader Complaints & PALS Manager Progress will be monitored by lead and reported to the Patient Experience Committee.
 Reported six- monthly to governance team leaders meeting.
 Achieve at least amber on PALS and complaints KPIs by the end of the year.
 By March 2019.
-Reported to management meeting six- monthly Complaints & PALS Manager Associate Director for Quality Governance Progress will be monitored via monthly management meeting As defined.
+Reported to governance team leaders meeting and to Directorate Boards.
+Complaints & PALS Manager Associate Director for Quality Governance Progress will be monitored via monthly management meeting and quarterly by Directorate Boards.
+As defined.